I-am-Frend/Simply-Weather/README.md

 ### Existing Features

-- __Nav Bar__

-  - Avaliable on all pages, does not change as not to confuse the user of the page, through this navigational bar and buttons one can easily navigate around the page without having to press the back button.
+- __Main Weather App__

+  - Avaliable on the only HTML Page and

 ![Nav Bar]()

 ### Features Left to Implement

-- I would have liked to make the buttons more animated and responsive, maybe add some animations.
+- I would have liked to have a list of weather forecasts underneath the main app
+- A simple header

 ## Testing